CUAHSI/hubspot-data-push/README.md

 # hubspot-data-pushing
-Pushing of CUAHSI engagement datasets from SharePoint to HubSpot.
+Importing of CUAHSI engagement datasets from SharePoint into HubSpot.